DisCEdge: Distributed Context Management for Large Language Models at the Edge: Evaluation

-The experimental setup consists of two edge nodes and one client device, all connected within the same local network.
-We use commodity machines to run the edge nodes and the clients.
-This setup can be extended to sophisticated edge servers serving multiple AI models.
-The edge nodes are deployed on an Nvidia Jetson TX2 and one Mac M2, while the client device is a Raspberry Pi 4.
-We minimize any background processes on the Mac M2 node; still, we observe significantly lower response times from LLaMa.Cpp for the same input/output compared to the TX2 node since TX2 is much older hardware, not supported by the manufacturer, and LLaMa.Cpp is optimized to use hardware acceleration of Apple Silicon.
+The experimental setup consists of two edge nodes (an Nvidia Jetson TX2 and a Mac M2) and one client device (a Raspberry Pi 4), linked via a local network with negligible latency ($\le 1$ms).
+To mimic geographically distributed edge infrastructure and observe synchronization overhead, we use the macOS Packet Filter (\texttt{pf}) tool to inject a 10ms one-way latency (20ms RTT) between edge nodes.
+We opt for this controlled latency simulation over a physical WAN deployment to eliminate asymmetric network conditions during client handovers.
+We observe significantly lower response times on the M2 node compared to the older TX2 node, as LLaMa.Cpp is optimized for Apple Silicon.
 This setup simulates a typical edge computing environment for latency-sensitive applications.
-The edge nodes and client communicate over a local network to minimize external interference.
-We use 4-bit quantization \texttt{Q4\_K\_M} as a balance between performance and compactness of the model.
+We use 4-bit quantization \texttt{Q4\_K\_M} of Qwen1.5-0.5B-Chat model as a balance between performance and compactness.
 We set the seed to \texttt{123}, temperature to \texttt{0}, a max token generation of \texttt{128}, and verify the number of generated tokens for all experiments to ensure consistent results.